Everything you need to know about the US GP sprint race

-F1 Sprint Race Today: US Grand Prix 2024 start times, schedule and TV
+F1 US Grand Prix Sprint Race Today: Start times, schedule and EPSN TV

-F1 Sprint Race Today: US Grand Prix 2024 start times, schedule and TV
+F1 US Grand Prix Sprint Race Today: Start times, schedule and EPSN TV

-Find out all the details for the 2024 United States Grand Prix sprint race, including start times and how to watch.
+Formula 1 has returned from its late-season mini-break this weekend, with teams and drivers heading to Austin and the Circuit of the Americas.

-Max Verstappen reclaimed his position at the top of the timesheet, clinching pole position for the US GP sprint with a time of 1:32.833s.
+The US Grand Prix has been held at the Circuit of the Americas (COTA) since 2012, with Lewis Hamilton winning at the track five times – and Max Verstappen claiming the last three.

-The gap between the two drivers currently sits at 52 points, but that will be significantly reduced if Norris can claim victory in both races in Texas, a potentially tricky task now given the British star will be starting the sprint race from fourth.
+The gap between the two drivers currently sits at 52 points, but that will be significantly reduced if Norris can claim victory in both races in Texas.

 United States Grand Prix Sprint - Saturday, October 19, 2024